 The position papers submitted here are formal, public statements of a delegation’s position on the topics under consideration in a particular committee.
 Position papers may serve as a starting point for negotiations and debate at the Conference.
 Well-crafted position papers can often take the place of formal opening speeches and allow Representatives to attend to the substantive work of their committees more quickly.

 Ideally, position papers lay out a country’s position on an issue before the United Nations, focusing on what a specific delegation would like to address or accomplish at the UN, rather than describing a specific country’s experience with a certain issue.
-Please see Chapter Five, Position Papers, in the AMUN Rules and Procedures Handbook for more information on writing position papers.
+Please see Chapter Two of the Issues at AMUN handbook for more information on writing position papers.

 The position papers linked below demonstrate both the format and content of well-crafted position papers for AMUN.
 They were taken from actual position papers from past AMUN conferences, though the delegation names have been removed.
 Your delegation’s name will be included on the papers you submit to the 2014 AMUN Conference.